-The Nissan Altima has been sold for nearly two decades, starting out as a smallish midsize sedan and maturing into the full-fledged family sedan it is today.
+The Nissan Altima has been sold for more than two decades, starting out as a smallish midsize sedan and maturing into the full-fledged family sedan it is today.
 There have been five Altima generations thus far, with the third generation marking the key shift to mainstream dimensions and specifications.
 Nissan likes to emphasize the Altima's fun-to-drive character, a trait we've come to appreciate in road tests over the years.
-Significant evolutions in features, finesse and frugality have made the Altima a perennial top pick in this popular segment, although the latest model is getting dated compared to fresher rival sedans.
+Significant evolutions in features, finesse and frugality have typically made the Altima a perennial top pick in this popular segment, although the latest model is getting dated compared to fresher rival sedans.

 Current Nissan Altima

 The Altima is available with one of two engines.
-The standard 2.5-liter, 182-horsepower four-cylinder returns an impressive 31 mpg combined (30 mpg for SR models), while the 3.5-liter, 270-hp V6 achieves a respectable 25 mpg combined.
+The standard 2.5-liter 179-horsepower four-cylinder returns an impressive 31 mpg combined (30 mpg for SR models), while the 3.5-liter 270-hp V6 achieves a respectable 26 mpg combined.
 Both are equipped with a continuously variable automatic transmission (CVT), and four-cylinder SR models as well as V6-powered Altimas have paddle shifters that let the CVT emulate a seven-speed transmission.

 Used Nissan Altima Models

-The current, fifth-generation Nissan Altima debuted for the 2013 model year.
-The latest Altima benefits from overhauled styling inside and out, with a focus on a more upscale look and feel than previous Altimas as well as markedly better fuel economy for both four-cylinder and V6 models, while updated suspension and steering systems maintain the Altima's reputation as one of the market's best-handling family sedans.
-For that debut year only, the previous-generation Altima coupe continued to be sold alongside the redesigned sedan.
-The coupe was subsequently discontinued.
+The current fifth-generation Nissan Altima debuted for the 2013 model year, with a focus on a more upscale look and feel than previous Altimas as well as markedly better fuel economy for both four-cylinder and V6 versions.
+Updated suspension and steering systems maintain the Altima's reputation as one of the market's better-handling family sedans.
+For the debut year only, the previous-generation Altima coupe continued to be sold alongside the redesigned sedan; the coupe was subsequently discontinued.
 In 2016, a refreshed Altima showed off updated styling and added newly available active safety equipment and a sporty SR trim.

-The fourth-generation Altima went without major changes for most of its run, though used car shoppers should note that there were some styling tweaks for 2010, along with the addition of an iPod interface and enhanced audio and navigation systems.
+The fourth-generation Altima went without major changes for most of its run, though used-car shoppers should note there were some styling tweaks for 2010, along with the addition of an iPod interface and enhanced audio and navigation systems.
 Both the sedan and coupe were broken into 2.5 and 3.5 model ranges.
 The 2.5 models had a 2.5-liter four-cylinder that produced 175 hp.
 The 3.5 SR (originally called SE) models had a 3.5-liter V6 that produced 270 hp.
 Though these powertrains are similar to those of the fifth-generation Altima, they were considerably less fuel-efficient.
-A CVT was mandatory on the sedan, while the coupe got a standard six-speed manual transmission with the CVT as an option.
+A CVT was mandatory on the sedan; the coupe got a standard six-speed manual transmission, with the CVT as an option.

-The third-generation Nissan Altima, produced from 2002-'06, set the stage for the Altima we know today.
+The third-generation Nissan Altima, produced from 2002 to 2006, set the stage for the Altima we know today.
 Radically different from the previous car, this enlarged model put Nissan smack dab in the middle of the family-sedan wars.
 It was about 6 inches longer than the previous generation, and its new suspension design and stronger body made it both better to drive and more useful for families.
 At the time, it was one of the most powerful family sedans available, offering either a 175-hp 2.5-liter four-cylinder engine or a 240-hp 3.5-liter V6, the latter a shot over the bows of the weaker Camry and Accord V6 models.
-Both engines offered a choice of manual or automatic transmissions, with four-cylinder Altimas limited to a four-speed automatic versus the V6's available five-speed auto.
+Both engines offered a choice of manual or automatic transmission.
+Four-cylinder Altimas were limited to a four-speed automatic; V6-equipped models' had an available five-speed auto.

 The first and second generations saw the Altima trying to find its groove.
-All models of this vintage were powered by a reasonably peppy 150-hp 2.4-liter four-cylinder engine.
+All models of this vintage were powered by a reasonably peppy 2.4-liter four-cylinder engine with 150 hp.
 Introduced in 1993, the original Altima fell somewhere in between the compact and midsize categories, and American car shoppers weren't overly impressed.
 We found the second-generation Altima, sold for the 1998-2001 model years, to be a decent handler, but its overall design was simply too bland, and its odd size remained an issue.
 Mainstream success would have to wait for the blockbuster third-generation model.